-The eponymous label is the vehicle for our alternative varieties, micro-batches and ‘lo-fi’ winemaking styles.
-Single vineyards, handpicks, natural ferments are par for the course; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – the wild stuff.
+The Amato Vino label is the vehicle for our alternative varieties, micro-batches and ‘lo-fi’ and experimental winemaking styles.
+Single vineyards, handpicks, natural ferments are par for the course; incorporating minimal winemaking input, little or no adds, and unconventional vessels for fermentation/maturation – this is the wild stuff.

-The two growing areas: Margaret River, where the climate is cool and alternative varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.
+The two growing areas: Margaret River, where the climate is cool-to-mild and alternative varieties are a rarity, and the Riverland (SA), where hot summers are the norm and the region is home to myriad extraordinary grape varieties grown on small plots dotted along the Murray River.

-Varieties include Nero d’Avola, Vermentino, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignane, Graciano, Bastardo… and more.
+Varieties include Nero d’Avola, Vermentino, Fiano, Bianco d’Alessano, Grillo, Montepulciano, Nebbiolo, Teroldego, Carignano, Graciano, Tempranillo, Touriga Nacional, Trousseau/Bastardo… and more.

 Ricca Terra Farms is a small vineyard property specialising in alternative southern Italian grape varieties.
 Owners Ashley & Holly Ratcliff selected these varieties based on their capacity to produce high quality wines in a hot environment.

 In contrast to the vast majority of Riverland grape-producers, the Ratcliffs micro-manage their vineyard, using hands-on techniques usually associated with recognised cool-climate regions such as Margaret River.
 Practices include minimal irrigation, leaf-plucking, shoot and bunch-thinning, wire-lifting and general canopy management to ensure even ripeness and low yields across the board.

 The resulting wines are generous and warm, yet with a lightness of being.

 The artwork that adorns our Riverland Amato Vino labels is by Australian artist Liz McKay.
 Please direct enquiries for to Liz!

-Label art for our Margaret River Amato Vino is by winemaker (and part-time artist) Brad Wehr.
+Label art for our Margaret River Amato Vino series is by winemaker Brad Wehr.